simp/pupmod-simp-auditd/REFERENCE.md

 locally.
 Site-specific, rsyslog actions to implement filtering will likely be required to reduce this message traffic.

-As a precaution, to prevent the above overload scenario, this class, by default, inserts a rsyslog action to drop these messages, prior to forwarding to remote syslog servers or writing to local syslog files.
+If you are using simp_rsyslog, it, by default, sets up a rsyslog rule to drop the audispd messages from being written locally to prevent duplication of logging audit events on the local system.
-You can disable this drop behavior via configuration, but are strongly advised to apply appropriate syslog message filtering before doing so.
+See simp_rsyslog::local for more information.

-We also recommend you ensure any forwarded, audit messages are encrypted using the stunnel module, due to the nature of the information carried by these messages.
+It is also recommend you ensure any forwarded, audit messages are encrypted using the stunnel module, due to the nature of the information carried by these messages.